oceanprotocol/contracts/README_Arhitecture.md

 Roles:
  - has role of the owner of DT (publisher gets nothing, he only gets DT for data consumption)
  - during the burn-in period, is called by the pool to replace the buyDT/sellDT(if allowed) calls.
-Thus, buying/selling DT using a pre-defined schema
+Thus, buying/selling DT using a pre-defined schema(fixed rate, bonding curve, dutch)
  - after the burn-in period, acts as a staker bot, compensating pool liquidity adds in basetoken (keeping the *price unchanged*).
  - can have a vest function, to distribute a specified amount of DT to publisher over a period of X blocks
  - all trading calls(buy/sell/stake,etc) can be called only by the pool